 If you want to know what are the PMP benefits and why everyone is talking of PMP, read on!
-We will discuss the PMP benefits both tangible and intangible, while also discussing what you need to put in for becoming a PMP.
+We will discuss both tangible and intangible benefits, while also discussing what you need to put in for becoming a PMP.
 Before we go into the PMP benefits, let us understand what is PMP, PMP exam content and why everyone is after it; while also telling how you can prepare to become a PMP.

 PMP certification is the Gold standard in Project Management.
 PMP stands for Project Management Professional (PMP) which comes from the globally renowned Project Management Institute (PMI).
 Since there are numerous PMP benefits, most project managers vie for it.